Frontline Blog

 TwitterLinkedInFacebookEmail

-by Naseem Syed, Project Manager, Opioid Response Unit, Managing Director’s Office
+by Naseem Syed, Project Manager, Opioid Response Unit, Managing Director’s Office, Philadelphia Department of Public Health.
+Adapted and republished with permission.

 The overdose crisis in Philadelphia is a public health emergency.
 In 2021, the city lost 1,276 people to unintentional fatal overdose, a 5% increase from the previous year.